blueag8/Photography_Website/README.md

 **Acknowledgements:**
 Thank you to the student care team at the Code Institute for your own going support and patience.

-to my mentor Antonio Rodriguez, a pleasure to speak to.
+To my mentor Antonio Rodriguez, a pleasure to speak to.
 Thank you for helping me fix the bugs and encouraging me to keep going.
 Incredibly patient and and extremly helpful.

+Code Institute Tutorials

+The

 **Images**
 By Henk DeWeerd